IBM/it-architecture-diagrams/README.md

 <details><summary>Setup on diagrams.net</summary>
 <p>
-To access and start the latest IBM2 pre-release application binrary for Mac:
+To access and start the latest IBM pre-release application binrary for Mac:

 1. Download the [zip](https://github.com/IBM/it-architecture-diagrams/releases).
 2. Extract and open the application binary.